yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

   they will be discovered by the browser later.
 * The amount of in-viewport images may vary widely between different viewports, depending on your application.
-* You need to make sure that when the images do get downloaded, that doesn't cause a relayout of the entire content, as that will introduce jank to the scrolling process.
+* You need to make sure that when the images have downloaded, that doesn't cause a relayout of the entire content, as that will introduce jank to the scrolling process.

-The first two points are hard to get right, as they mean you would need to automatically generate your HTML based on the device's viewport dimensions, to include the in-viewport images in markup and lazy load the rest.
+The first two points are hard to get right, as to include the in-viewport images in markup and lazy load the rest you would need to automatically generate your HTML based on the device's viewport dimensions.
 The third requires you to pay particular attention to your markup and styles, and make sure your images are well contained in terms of its width as well as its height.

-Recently browsers have [started looking][chrome_lazy_load] into doing that kind of lazy loading natively, but the same problems apply there.
-Currently the browser doesn't know which images will be in the viewport, nor what their dimensions before at least some parts of the image are downloaded.
+Recently browsers have [started looking][chrome_lazy_load] into performing image lazy loading natively, but the same problems apply.
+Currently, browsers don't know which images will be in the viewport, nor what their dimensions are before at least some parts of the image are downloaded.
 I believe we will need to find a standard way for developers to communicate that information to the browser, so it can do the right thing.
-It will also be helpful to define a simple way for developers to define an element's aspect-ratio, rather than rely on [`padding-top` based hacks][padding_ratio].
+It will also be helpful to define a simple way for developers to define an element's aspect ratio, rather than rely on [`padding-top`-based hacks][padding_ratio].

 [chrome_lazy_load]: https://groups.google.com/a/chromium.org/forum/#!msg/blink-dev/czmmZUd4Vww/1-H6j-zdAwAJ
 [padding_ratio]: https://css-tricks.com/aspect-ratio-boxes/

 ### IntersectionObserver
-JavaScript based lazy loading have become significantly easier to implement in a performant way with the introduction of [IntersectionObserver][intersectionobserver].
+JavaScript-based lazy loading has become significantly easier to implement in a performant way with the introduction of [IntersectionObserver][intersectionobserver].
-Traditionally, JS based lazy loading was based on listening to the browser's scroll events, and calculate the image's position relative to the viewport on each one of those events.
-In many cases, that resulted in a lot of main-thread jank, as it needed to perform these calculations as the user was scrolling.
-IntersectionObserver enables developers to get a callback whenever a certain element is in a certain distance from the viewport.
+Traditionally, JavaScript-based lazy loading rested on listening to the browser's scroll events, and calculating the image's position relative to the viewport on each one of those events.
+That often resulted in a lot of main-thread jank, as it needed to perform these calculations as the user was scrolling.

+IntersectionObserver enables developers to get a callback whenever a particular element is a certain distance from the viewport.
-That enables lazy loading implementations achieve their goal without spamming the main-thread's event loop.
+Lazy-loading implementations achieve their goal, then, without spamming the main thread's event loop.

 [intersectionobserver]: https://developers.google.com/web/updates/2016/04/intersectionobserver

 ### Placeholders
-You can also include a low quality placeholder to replace your image until it gets loaded.
+You can also include a low-quality placeholder for your image until it gets loaded.
 This has a couple of advantages:

-* In case your users scrolled fast and the image has not loaded yet, a placeholder gives them a better experience.
+* If your users scrolled fast and the image has not yet loaded, a placeholder gives them a better experience.
-* It will resolve the re-layout issues without you having to define explicit image dimensions or CSS-based aspect ratios.
+* It will resolve re-layout issues without you having to define explicit image dimensions or CSS-based aspect ratios.

 In its simplest form, you could create a thumbnail of your image and incorporate it in your markup as a data URI.
-You're probably better off doing that using some build-time automated solution rather than manually.
+You're probably better off doing that through a build-time automated solution than manually.

-There are also [more advanced techniques][sqip] available that can help you get a nicer blurry image, without paying more in terms of bytes.
+There are also [more advanced techniques][sqip] available that can help you get a nicer blurred placeholder image, without paying more in bytes.

 [sqip]: https://github.com/technopagan/sqip

 ### What to do?

-A few points worth looking into when picking an image lazy loading
+A few points worth looking into when picking an image lazy-loading
 solution:

-* It should get bonus points for using IntersectionObserver, as it'll be likely to be less-janky and more accurate.
+* It should get bonus points for using IntersectionObserver, as it'll likely be less janky and more accurate.
-* You should avoid applying lazy-loading for images that are in the viewport for most reasonable viewports your users use.
+* Avoid applying lazy-loading for images in the viewport for most reasonable viewports sizes.
 * Make sure your images' dimensions are well defined in markup or styles.
 Alternatively, include an inline placeholder, which will maintain the layout as well as present something to your users while they are waiting for the full image to load.

 ## Fonts
-When classifying resources to rendering-critical vs non-critical ones, fonts sit somewhere in the middle.
+When classifying resources as rendering-critical and non-critical, fonts sit somewhere in the middle.
 On the one hand, fonts do not block the rendering of the page’s general layout.
-On the other, in many cases, they do block the page’s headers or text from becoming visible, preventing the user from seeing the content.
+On the other, they often do block the page’s headers or text from becoming visible, preventing the user from seeing the content.

-The default behavior for font loading varies between different browsers, where IE and Edge show the user a fallback font while they wait for the fonts to download, while others prefer to block font rendering for 3 seconds, waiting for fonts to arrive, and only then render the fallback font.
-So you could consider the default font loading behavior of most browsers to be blocking, or at least “blocking for 3 seconds”, which is not ideal.
+The default behavior for font loading varies between browsers:
+IE and Edge show the user a fallback font while they wait for the fonts to download; others prefer to block font rendering for three seconds, waiting for fonts to arrive, and only then render the fallback font.
+The default font-loading behavior of most browsers can be considered to be blocking, then, or at least “blocking for three seconds”, which is not ideal.

-So, what’s the best way to control your font loading and make sure your users don’t find themselves staring for seconds at a fully laid-out page with no text to read?
+What’s the best way to control your font loading and make sure your users don’t find themselves staring for seconds at a fully laid out page with no text to read?

 There are [various strategies][font_strategies] you can take to tackle this, but you have